Public Notice FEMA 3576-EM-TN

-The Federal Emergency Management Agency (FEMA) hereby gives notice to the public of its intent to reimburse eligible applicants for eligible costs to repair or replace facilities damaged by the Severe Winter Storm occurring February 11, 2021 through February 19, 2021 and the Severe Storms, Tornadoes, and Flooding occurring March 25, 2021 through April 3, 2021.
-This notice applies to the Public Assistance (PA), Individual Assistance (IA), and Hazard Mitigation Grant (HMGP) programs implemented under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C. §§ 5121- 5207.
+The Federal Emergency Management Agency (FEMA) hereby gives notice to the public of its intent to reimburse eligible applicants for eligible costs to repair or replace facilities damaged by the Severe Storm, Straight line Winds, and Tornadoes occurring December 10 - 11, 2021.
+This notice applies to the Public Assistance (PA) program implemented under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C. §§ 5121- 5207.

-Under a major disaster declaration FEMA-4594-DR-TN signed by the President on April 21, 2021, the following counties have been designated adversely affected by the disaster and eligible for PA, Categories A-G: Bedford, Cannon, Coffee, DeKalb, Fentress, Jackson, Moore, Overton, Pickett, Putnam, Scott, Shelby, and Smith.
+Under the major emergency declaration FEMA-3576-EM-TN, signed by the President on December 13, 2021, the following counties were designated adversely affected by the disaster and eligible for PA, Emergency Protective Measures, Category B: Cheatham, Decatur, Dickson, Dyer, Gibson, Lake, Obion, Stewart, and Weakley.
 Additional counties may be designated later.
-The Hazard Mitigation Grant Program (HMGP) is available statewide.

 This public notice concerns activities that may affect historic properties, activities that are in or affect wetland areas or the 1% annual chance (100-year) floodplain, and critical actions within the 0.2% annual chance (500-year) floodplain.
 Such activities may adversely affect the historic property, floodplain, or wetland or may result in continuing vulnerability to flood damage.